ExpressenAB/exp-containership/Deploying.md

 Talk to your local infrastructure team to ensure you have all of these:

-* Url:s etc to any external services your app uses for the concerned envirnoment(s).
+* Url:s etc to any external services your app uses for the concerned environment(s).
 * A helios deployment group for each environment you want to deploy to.
 * Access to the salt master
 * Ssh access to physical machines.